-AAMVA serves as secretariate for the Non-Resident Violators Compact (NRVC) and the Driver License Compact (DLC).
+AAMVA serves as secretariate for the Non-Resident Violators Compact (NRVC).
 Funds collected and disbursed on their behalf are not revenue and expenses of AAMVA.
-The balance of funds collected and not disbursed as of September 30, 2023 and 2022, is reflected as agency funds held in the accompanying consolidated statement of financial position.
+The balance of funds collected and not disbursed as of September 30, 2024 and 2023, is reflected as agency funds held in the accompanying consolidated statement of financial position.
+Effective January 1, 2024, the Driver License Compact (DLC) merged with the State-to-State (S2S) Governance Committee and AAMVA concluded its role as secretariate.
+The balance of DLC funds of \$340,842 were transferred to the S2S program and shown as Other Income in the consolidated statement of activities.